Study: 1 in 5 Young Adults Suffers From Hypertension

 Heart disease is the number one cause of death in the U.S.; strokes rank third.

 This is the first study of its kind, surveying more than 14,000 young adults from different backgrounds across the country.
 Other studies have concentrated on older adult populations — in which hypertension is more common — or have included only a small number of young adults, making it difficult to draw conclusions about that age group.

 Those studies have found a third of all adults suffer from hypertension.
 And the risks increase as you age — that figure rises to 60 percent of all adults over age 65.

 Getting high blood pressure under control early on is key to preventing chronic illness later in life, according to Dr. Harris.
 “Young adults and the medical professionals they visit shouldn’t assume they’re not old enough to have high blood pressure.
 This is a condition that leads to chronic illness, premature death and costly medical treatment.”

 The findings were published Wednesday in the journal Epidemiology.

-We asked Dr. Harris, who is the principal investigator and director of the The National Longitudinal Study of Adolescent Health, funded by the National Institute of Health, the five of the questions that topped our list about the results.
+We asked Dr. Harris, who is the principal investigator and director of the National Institute of Health, the five of the questions that topped our list about the results.